 Race discrimination occurs when an employer treats an applicant or employee unfairly on the basis of their race or characteristics associated with race such as hairstyle, skin color or facial characteristics.
 The Civil Rights Act of 1964, Title VII and the California Fair Employment and Housing Act (FEHA) prohibit race discrimination in the workplace.
 The protections extend to prohibit discrimination against an individual who is married or otherwise associated with an individual of a certain race.

-Those who believe they have suffered from discrimination in the workplace can contact the Workplace Discrimination Attorneys at Kingsley and Kingsley Employment Lawyers for a free consultation.
+Those who believe they have suffered from discrimination in the workplace can contact the Workplace Discrimination Attorneys at Kingsley & Kingsley Lawyers for a free consultation.

 Race Discrimination In The Workplace Is Prohibited In The Following Employment Practices: